"A stitch in time saves nine" - relearning old lessons.

 What is Watchful-Waiting?

-Evidence of the benefits of Watchful-Waiting
+More evidence of the dubious benefits of Watchful-Waiting

 A recent article in Annuals of Surgery (September 2013 - Volume 258 - Issue 3 - p 508–515) describes a long-term trial of men with Inguinal Hernias.
 Of the 254 men who consented to a period of watchful waiting just 32% had requested surgery in the follow-up period of 7 years (younger men fared better than older men at managing their hernias).
 This is despite the small risks of complications from strangulated hernias and peritonitis which often encourage patients to elect for surgery.